All Saints' Church, Pavement, York: Organ

+The organ appears to date from the 18th century and has been rebuilt over the years.
 A specification of the organ can be found on the National Pipe Organ Register.

 Terms

-The tower with the famous lantern does not fit the criteria for a lantern tower.
-That is tower with a special clerestory above the ceiling (or vaults) of the nave (or an aisle) which is open to the church interior below the tower, contributing to its lighting.
+The tower was designed to provide a light for travellers.
+However, despite having a famous lantern, the tower does not fit the criteria for a lantern tower: that is a tower with a special clerestory above the ceiling (or vaults) of the nave (or an aisle) which is open to the church interior below the tower, contributing to its lighting.